Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 Mastering the OpenTelemetry Memory Limiter Processor

 The OpenTelemetry Collector plays a critical role in any modern observability stack.
-Like any service that handles high volumes of traffic, it has resource limits.
+Like any high-traffic service, it has resource limits.

-A sudden surge in data or a particularly memory-heavy processor can push it beyond those limits, potentially consuming all available memory and causing the Collector to crash.
-When that happens, an Out-of-Memory (OOM) error can bring your entire data pipeline to a stop.
+A sudden data surge or a memory-heavy processor can push it beyond those limits, potentially consuming all available memory and causing the Collector to crash.

-The memory limiter processor acts as a safeguard against this kind of failure.
-It continuously monitors the Collector's memory usage and steps in when usage crosses a configured threshold.
-Instead of letting the process crash, it temporarily slows down data ingestion, giving the system room to recover.
+The memory limiter processor guards against this kind of failure by continuously monitoring the Collector’s memory usage and stepping in once usage crosses a configured threshold.
+Instead of letting the process crash, it temporarily slows down data ingestion to give the system room to recover.

-In this guide, you'll learn not only what the memory limiter does, but also how to configure it for different environments, why it works best alongside Go's GOMEMLIMIT setting, and how to confirm that it's functioning as intended.
+In this guide, you’ll learn what the memory limiter does, how to configure it for different environments, why it works best alongside Go's GOMEMLIMIT setting, and what metrics to track to prove that it works.

 Let's get started!